kkugosu/custom_gym/README.md

 # custom_gym

-2d environment of gym use pygame engine
+gym use pygame engine to make 2d environment

 so i make three simple custom environment by pygame